-We may, from time to time, sell up to \$150.0 million aggregate gross sales price of shares of our common stock through Evercore Group L.L.C. and RBC Capital Markets, LLC, as sales agents, under an ATM Program that we entered into on May 18, 2023.
-Between the entry into the ATM Program and December 31, 2023, we sold 1.1 million shares of our common stock under the ATM Program for gross proceeds of \$9.1 million, representing an average share price of \$8.22 per share.
-As of December 31, 2023, \$140.9 million aggregate gross sales price of shares of our common stock remains available for issuance under the ATM Program.
-We intend to use proceeds obtained from the sale of shares under the ATM Program for general corporate purposes.
+In May 2023, the Company established an "at-the-market" equity offering program (the "ATM Program") pursuant to which the Company may, from time to time, sell up to \$150.0 million aggregate gross sales price of shares of its common stock through Evercore Group L.L.C. and RBC Capital Markets, LLC, as sales agents.
+There were no sales of the Company's common stock under the ATM Program during the year ended December 31, 2024.
+Our Registration Statement on Form S-3 related to the ATM Program expired on August 9, 2024.
+The Company cannot sell any shares under the ATM Program until a new Registration Statement on Form S-3 is filed and becomes effective.
+During the second quarter of 2023, the Company sold 1.1 million shares of the Company's common stock under the ATM Program for gross proceeds of \$9.1 million, representing an average share price of \$8.22 per share.
+As of December 31, 2024, \$140.9 million aggregate gross sales price of shares of the Company's common stock remains available for issuance under the ATM Program.